 Honors students regularly uphold the College's motto -- Educate for Service -- and the Honors Program’s motto -- Learn, Serve, and Lead -- throughout their college experience.
 Most Honors Program students actively engage in volunteer service, community engagement, and leadership experiences each year.
 The co-curricular requirement allows students to record and share those experiences and helps the program recognize the meaningful contributions Honors students make to their communities, locally, nationally, and internationally.

 Effective Fall 2021, Honors students are required to record their 15 hours of volunteer service, community engagement, and leadership each year throughout their undergraduate education.
 Starting in Fall 2022, all Honors students will submit a diary of those activities as well as a reflection paper every year.
 Students should submit their log and reflection paper at the beginning of their sophomore, junior, and senior years on the Honors Program Canvas page.
 Senior students are exempt from the co-curricular requirements.
-Students that fail to submit their required annual co-curricular logs and reflection papers will be ineligible to apply for Academic Grants and overloading for free for two semesters.
+Students that fail to submit their required annual co-curricular logs and reflection papers will be ineligible to apply for Academic Grants and Course Overload for free for two semesters.

 Annual Requirements for Students